 On Saturday, November 16, 2019, Viking Wind participated in a major event in Karachi, Pakistan.
 The main purpose was to promote trade between Denmark and Pakistan.

 The main purpose of the event was to present the best of Denmark to stakeholders from businesses and the public sector in Pakistan, to improve the commerce between Denmark and Pakistan.

 Viking Wind in prominent company with peers

 The event had gathered several Danish companies which by a stand at the fair, had the opportunity to further introduce their company and what they had to offer the Pakistani stakeholders.

-Among the companies represented were prominent businesses as Vestas, Maersk, and Novo Nordic – and also Viking Wind, which stand at the fair was ably led by Pia Jakobsen, Sales & Projects.
+Among the companies represented were prominent businesses as Vestas, Maersk, and Novo Nordic – and also Viking Wind, which stands at the fair was ably led by Pia Jakobsen, Sales & Projects.

 A successful event which showed promising prospects for the future

 Many hands were shaken, lots of promotional materials were handed out and new acquaintances were made at the event, which gave Viking Wind ample opportunities to forge stronger bonds with the Pakistani market.

 The host of the event in Karachi was the Danish Ambassador in Pakistan, Rolf Michael Hay Pereira Holmboe which, aside from offering the opportunity to forge bonds with the Pakistani market also had entertainment performed by a Danish/Pakistani band.

 The Islamic Republic of Pakistan became an independent state in 1947, as a result of the division of former British India.
 Pakistan, which is divided into five provinces has a population of approximately 190 million people (2011) and a total area of 796,095 km2.

-Pakistan is a poor country with economic growth in 2-3 percent annually.
-It is estimated that growth should be around 6-8 percent annually to create sufficient jobs and real welfare improvements for a population growing by about 5 million a year
+Pakistan is a poor country with economic growth of 2-3 per cent annually.
+It is estimated that growth should be around 6-8 per cent annually to create sufficient jobs and real welfare improvements for a population growing by about 5 million a year

 There is a large deficit in public finances as a consequence of low public revenue.
 Tax collection is less than 9% of GDP due to an extremely small income tax base (less than 2% of the population pays income tax and non-taxation of the agricultural sector.